davidberiro/shorting-react/README.md

 ## Structure

-`src` folder contains the frontend written in react `contracts` folder contains all the smart contracts written in solidity `test` folder contains the tests written in js with the truffle/mocha test framework `server` folder contains the backend written with express
+`src` folder contains the frontend written in react.
+`contracts` folder contains all the smart contracts written in solidity.
+`test` folder contains the tests written in js with the truffle/mocha test framework.
+`server` folder contains the backend written with express.

 ## Getting Started